shoplineos/shopline-sdk-go/README.md

         return
     }

-    // Create an Access Token
+    // Create an access token
     token, err := app.CreateAccessToken(context.Background(), code)

     // Do something with the token, like store it in a DB or Cache.
 }
 ```

-### API calls with an Access Token
+### API calls with an access token

-With an Access Token, you can make API calls like this:
+With an access token, you can make API calls like this:
 ```
   // Use the client to call the API
-  // 1.
-API request
+  // 1 API request
   getProductCountAPIReq := &GetProductCountAPIReq{}

   // 2 API response data
   apiResp := &GetProductCountAPIResp{}

-  // 3 Call API
+  // 3 Call the API
   err := client.Call(context.Background(), apiReq, apiResp)

   fmt.Printf("count:%d", apiResp.Count)